 There is some scientific research that shows that coffee oils can raise cholesterol levels.
 Also, many coffee lovers like their cup clear.
 If that’s you, you can use one of these precut filter papers.
 They are made from unbleached paper, and the box contains 100 filters.

 I personally like my cup muddier, if you use a filter paper you decrease the TDS.
 But that’s just me.

-I strongly recommend to read this section, because it will help you understand the instructions above.
-When you understand why, you can further tweak your method to improve your cup.
+I strongly recommend reading this section, because it will help you understand the instructions above.
+When you understand why you can further tweak your method to improve your cup.

 Make sure your moka pot is clean, the reason behind this is obvious, no comments needed.
 What is very important though, is: never wash it with detergent.
 Just rinse it hot water, and from time to time, use some dry paper towel to wipe the excess of coffee buildup.